asamba/asamba/_posts/2020-02-23-Messaging-At-Ease-Powered-By-Kafka.md

 not using Kafka connect)
 * Setup consumer/consumer-groups
 * Sinked data to elastic search
-    - Used cloud based bonsai.io -- this so cool and free!
+    - Used cloud based [bonsai.io](https://bonsai.io/) -- this so cool and free!
 * Setup Kibana again used the cool free bonsai.io for some crude visualization

 ### Features that caught me

-Few features that caught my eye that is so nice to leverage and out of box  - without a single line of code! (hey - less code is less bugs)
+Few features that caught my eye that is so nice to leverage and out of box  - without a single line of code! (hey - less code is less bugs).
+Note: I am trying to highlight the features that Kafka from the platform point of view brings to the table cluster configuration, partitions, replication etc!

 * Idempotent Producer
     - This is out of box!
 How cool if messaging system would know